-- Enlarged blood vessels just beneath the skin's surface
+- Spider-like blood vessels just beneath the skin's surface.

 When to see a doctor

 Make an appointment with a member of your health care team if you have lasting symptoms that worry you.

 Get the latest health information from Mayo Clinic delivered to your inbox.